syncfusion-content/blazor-docs/blazor/diagram/getting-started/deploy-maui-windows.md

 ---
 layout: post
 title: Deploy Diagram Component in Blazor MAUI in windows | Syncfusion
-description: description: Learn how to get started with Diagram in the Blazor MAUI application.
+description: description: Checkout and learn about the documentation for getting started with Blazor Diagram Component in Blazor MAUI App.
 platform: Blazor
 control: Diagram Component
 documentation: ug